June 30, 2022

-Failover and Failback in VM Disaster Recovery
+Difference Between Failover and Failback

 Disaster scenarios almost always strike unexpectedly.
 In a DR event, it is critical to restore the virtualized infrastructure of your business as soon as possible, before any significant damage is done.
 Failover and failback can help ensure that your business continues to function properly, even if the production site is affected by a disaster.

-What is failover?
+What is Failover?

-When you experience software or hardware failure, you can quickly recover an affected VM by failing over to its replica.
 Failover is the process of transferring mission-critical workloads from the primary production center and recovering the system at an off-site location.
 The main goal of failover is to mitigate the negative impact of a disaster or service disruption on business services and customers.
+When you experience software or hardware failure, you can quickly recover an affected VM by failing over to its replica.

-Failover using VM replicas
+Failover Using VM Replicas